Tax Certificate UK: How to Apply for Tax Certificate in the UK

 New businesses that have not yet filed a tax return must inform HMRC of each director’s and shareholder’s name and address.
 As a new business, you must explain why your company believes it is resident in the UK.

 For investment purposes or collective investment schemes, you must use the CISC9 form, complete it and send it to the address mentioned in the form.
-In the event where another country has provided you with a form to confirm your residency in the UK, you equally have to include this in the mail.
+In the event that another country has provided you with a form to confirm your residency in the UK, you equally have to include this in the mail.